-This policy sets out how the Trust discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at it's schools.
+This policy sets out how the school's governing body discharges its statutory responsibilities relating to safeguarding and promoting the welfare of children who are students at it's schools.
 Our policy applies to all staff, paid and unpaid, working in schools, including governors.
-Learning Support Assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
+Teaching Assistants, mid-day supervisors, office staff as well as teachers can be the first point of disclosure for a child.
 Concerned parents/carers may also contact the school and its Governors.

-It is consistent with the Safeguarding Children Partnership Board procedures.
+It is consistent with the Safeguarding Children Partnership Board procedures